-Reference is available on-screen from within Sibelius 6: simply choose $Help \triangleright Documentation \triangleright$ Sibelius Reference (shortcut F1 or \mathcal{H} ?), and it will open in your default PDF reader, typically Adobe Reader (Windows) or Preview (Mac).
+Reference is available on-screen from within Sibelius 6: simply choose $Help \rightarrow Documentation \rightarrow Sibelius Reference$ (shortcut F1 or #?), and it will open in your default PDF reader, typically Adobe Reader (Windows) or Preview (Mac).

 Sibelius Reference is optionally available as a printed book.
 If you would like to buy a copy, please visit www.sibelius.com/buy for more information.